-Any individual who believes he/she has been harassed or who has witnessed or learned about the harassment of another person in the school environment should inform the Principal as soon as possible.
-If the individual does not wish to discuss the issue with him/her, or if s/he does not address the problem in an effective manner, the individual should inform the Assistant Superintendent of Schools who can be reached at: Dr. Roderick MacNeal, Jr., Assistant Superintendent
+Any individual who believes they have been harassed or who has witnessed or learned about the harassment of another person in the school environment should inform the Principal as soon as possible.
+If the individual does not wish to discuss the issue with him/her, or if s/he does not address the problem in an effective manner, the individual should inform the Deputy Superintendent at the contact information listed above.